 No problem!
 You can easily make this steak on the grill, then just add everything to the cast iron skillet and broil as instructed to get that melty, bubbly cheese effect.

 Absolutely!
-Swap the meat for grilled tofu and you'll have a delicious vegetarian version of Loaded Skillet Steak Fajita Nachos.
-You could also sub the meat for beans (black beans or pinto beans would work great in this dish.)
+Swap the meat for grilled tofu, and you'll have a delicious vegetarian version of Loaded Skillet Steak Fajita Nachos.
+You could also substitute the meat for beans (black beans or pinto beans would work great in this dish).

 The spice level is moderate.
 You can adjust it by altering the amount of cayenne pepper in the fajita seasoning or by using milder peppers.